kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 ## Enable and Configure MongoDB Secret Engine

-When a [SecretEngine](/docs/concepts/secret-engine-crds/secretengine.md)crd object is create, the KubeVault operator will enable a secret engine on specified path and configure the secret engine with given configurations.
+When a [SecretEngine](/docs/concepts/secret-engine-crds/secretengine.md) crd object is create, the KubeVault operator will enable a secret engine on specified path and configure the secret engine with given configurations.

 A sample SecretEngine object for the MongoDB  secret engine: